-LIHTC from the PSH Set-Aside will be awarded to the two (2) project that meet the minimum criteria above and receive the highest cumulative scores as established in Chapter 4 of the Multifamily Rental Financing Program Guide.
+LIHTC from the PSH Set-Aside will be awarded to the two (2) projects that receive the highest cumulative PSH scores.

 If an application for the PSH Set-Aside does not receive an allocation from the PSH Set-Aside, the application will then be reviewed in accordance with the requirements for all other applications in the Competitive Funding Round.
 If no eligible applications are received or the full amount of the PSH Set-Aside is not awarded, the PSH Set-Aside shall revert to the general pool in accordance with Section F.4 below.